Experience & Background

 -

-Expansive knowledge and established proficiency in teaching and consulting on the techniques of systemic psychotherapy, covering the scaffolding of therapeutic treatment, principles of talk therapy, process-focused practice, therapeutic assessment, goal setting, interventions for sustained client traction, and characterological transformation.
+Expansive knowledge and established proficiency in teaching and consulting on the techniques of systemic psychotherapy, covering the scaffolding of treatment, principles of systemic talk therapy, process-focused practice, contextual therapeutic assessment, purpose-driven goal setting, and interventions for sustained client traction.

 -